RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

 Query memory information

-The new API must be created to allow query information about memory resource based on address.
+Allows query information about memory resource based on address.
 It is partially overlapped with the following requirement  Memory info interface so it may be possible to merge those two interfaces.
-It is proposed to follow the general "get info" mechanism design.

 typedef enum hsa_amd_address_info_s {